-With Pony Club camps across the country in full swing, take a look at these 15 types of Pony Club mother that you may well recognise...
+With Pony Club camps getting underway across the country, here are 15 types of Pony Club parent that you may well recognise along the way…

-This mum is the branch’s ‘top dog’.
-She is a bit of a celebrity in the area and we can’t help but try to befriend her, and her child.
-She is extremely organised, knows your event schedule better than you do and is always suggesting that you should join the committee.
+This parent is the branch’s ‘top dog’.
+A bit of a celebrity in the area, we can’t help but try to befriend this person, and their offspring.
+They are extremely organised, know your event schedule better than you do and are always suggesting that you should join the committee.

-We all know the flashy mum… she boasts all the latest gear, has the nicest lorry and owns a top competition pony, complete with diamante encrusted tack.
-This is the mum who still manages to look effortlessly glamorous whilst mucking out 10 stables and you can’t help but be a little jealous.
+We all know the flashy mum… she boasts all the latest gear, has the nicest lorry and owns a top competition pony, complete with diamanté encrusted tack.
+This is the mum who still manages to look effortlessly glamorous while mucking out 10 stables and you can’t help but be a little jealous.

-This is the mum who hangs every ‘clear round’ rosette on the mantle piece and proudly shows you the videos of her daughter’s dressage tests from the weekend.
+This is the one who hangs every clear round rosette on the mantle piece and proudly shows you the videos of their offspring’s dressage tests from the weekend.
 All of them.
-She buys a photo from every competition and her home is filled with framed photographs.
+They buy a photo from every competition and the family home is filled with framed photographs.

 5. The gossip

-This nosey mum knows everything.
-Think ‘Gossip girl’ meets Pony Club.
-She knows all the scandal and drama within your branch — or one fifty miles away.
-She even knows how much your friend’s neighbour purchased their new pony for.
-She is somewhat opinionated and is more than happy to share her news over a cup of tea.
+This nosey parker knows everything – think ‘Gossip Girl’ meets Pony Club – including all the scandal and drama within your branch, and one 50 miles away too.
+They even know how much your friend’s neighbour purchased their new pony for.
+This one is more than happy to share their opinion over a cup of tea or something stronger.

 6. The mumsy mum